Expression of Interests are due by January 4, 2019

 - Does this proposal build on any existing research efforts, if so are any parts of this project already funded?

-- Schmidt Ocean Institute does not fund scientists’ salaries.
+- Schmidt Ocean Institute does not give grants to fund scientists’ salaries.
 How will they be funded? *Activities focused on the development of technical capabilities, workflows, platforms, software, etc. can be supported through contracts.

 - Provide the names and e-mail addresses of 4-5 suggested non-conflicted reviewers

 - How important is this research for advancing the understanding of the oceans?

 - How significant are the implications of the proposed research for the society?

 - What is the quality of the proposed research plan?

 - How well does the proposed research plan address the stated project objectives?

 - Will this project effectively utilize innovative oceanographic technologies, practices, or methods?

 - How efficient are the proposed data collection methods?